Response to TNFD recommendations

 Establishing resource recycling

-Promoting environmentally friendly development
+Promoting environmentally conscious development

 • Reduce plastic containers/packaging and promote resource recycling